planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

-There are many ways to load data into GeoServer, and even more configuration options applicable to these data once they are loaded.
-Oftentimes, all that you want to do is to load a simple shapefile and display it - Quickly~ish.
+There are many ways to load data, and even more configuration options once this data is loaded.
+Often, though, all that you want to do is to load a simple shapefile and display it.
 In this section we will go from data to map in the fewest possible steps.

-GeoServer with the Layer Importer extension (enabled/installed?) allows user to upload ZIP files that contain geospatial information.
-The extension will perform all the necessary configurations for publishing the data, including generating a unique style (template) for the layer.
+GeoServer with the Layer Importer extension allows for uploading of ZIP files that contain geospatial information.
+The extension will perform all the necessary configuration for publishing the data, including generating a unique style for the layer.

-The Layer Importer is currently only available as part of the OpenGeo Suite.

 --------------------------------------------------